tari-labs/tari-university/src/cryptography/fraud-proofs-1/MainReport.md

 There are two well-known SPV implementations for Bitcoin - Bitcoinj and Electrum.
 The latter does SPV level validation, comparing multiple electrum servers against each other.
 It's got very similar security to bitcoinj, but potentially better privacy [[25]] due to Bitcoinj's Bloom filters implimentation [[7]].

-## Suggested fraud proof improvements
+## Other suggested fraud proof improvements

 ### Erasure codes
-A proposed solution data availability issue with fraud proofs is erasure coding.
-Erasure coding which allows a piece of data M chunks long to be expanded into a piece of data N chunks long (“chunks” can be of arbitrary size), such that any M of the N chunks can be used to recover the original data.
+Along with the proposed universal fraud proof solution, another data availability issue with fraud proofs is erasure coding.
+Erasure coding allows a piece of data M chunks long to be expanded into a piece of data N chunks long (“chunks” can be of arbitrary size), such that any M of the N chunks can be used to recover the original data.
 Blocks are then required to commit the Merkle root of this extended data and have light clients probabilistically check that the majority of the extended data is available [[21]].

 According to the proposed solution, one of three conditions will be true to the SPV client when using erasure codes [[20]]: